Vi and Vim Text Editors commands Explained

 vi and vim delete single character

-To undo the last action or command, press the 'Esc' key and then press the 'u' key.
+To undo the last action or command, press the 'Esc' key and then the 'u' key.
 To undo all actions performed in the current line, press the 'U' key after pressing the 'Esc' key.
-To redo the last command, use the 'Escape + Ctrl + r' command.
+Use the 'Esc + Ctrl + r' command to redo the last command.

 command to undo or redo vi and vim